 Using a sausage stuffer, fill the casings with the meat mixture and twist them off into 6-inch links.

 Place the franks in a bowl of ice water and chill.
 Remove, pat dry, and refrigerate.
-You can refrigerate them for up to 1 week or freeze them for future use.
+You can refrigerate them for up to one week or freeze them for future use.